 Appearance

 Whenever the player or any client event triggers an Action, it is executed immediately on the client and sent to be remotely run on the server.
-This way, the clients can show immediate feedback to players without any network delays, while the server securely runs all Actions to prevent hacked clients from cheating in the game.
+This way, the clients can provide immediate feedback to players without any network delays, while the server securely runs all Actions to prevent hacked clients from cheating in the game.

 The Metaplay SDK automatically keeps track of the execution Ticks, or timestamps, to make sure the server and client models stay deterministically in sync.
 In the case of client and server de-syncs (for example, due to a hacked client or non-deterministic game logic), the server state keeps the game secure.